raviumadi/biosonix/about.markdown

 I aim to write as often as possible, posting about ideas, projects, techniques I work with and develop, insights derived from reading and brainstorming with colleagues, and prospects for my scientific career.

+There is an odd nugget here, a category of posts under Recipe.
+I experiment in the kitchen about as much as in a lab.
+I find cooking as creative and enjoyable as many other things in my job.
+Therefore, occasionally I write down recipes, mostly inherited from my mother, and some outrageously silly combinations, albeit rather edible.

+If you would like to contact me, feel free to email me.
+All comments and suggestions are welcome.